taw00/joplin-tweaks/README.md

 &ZeroWidthSpace;

-# Tweaks for the Markdown Previewer & Joplin Cloud
+# <span id="tweaks-renderer-md"></span>Tweaks for the Markdown Previewer & Joplin Cloud & Exported Notes

+The snippets are added to the `userstyle.css` style configuration file.
+`jvirtpage.css` is treated differently.
+See the associated documentation.

 &ZeroWidthSpace;

-## — <span id="jvirtpagecss">Render Jopin note preview as an attractive virtual page</span>
+## <span id="jvirtpagecss">—</span> Render Jopin note preview as an attractive virtual page

 [jvirtpage.css](./jvirtpage.css) and [docs](docs/jvirtpage.md)